kabisa/theguild.nl/draft/phoenix_presence_with_live_view.md

 end
 ```

-## Track diff of topic
+## Listening to topic events to track changes

-Now the only left for us to do is implement a callback in our live_view to catch any diffs happening on the topic we are tracking.
+Now the only thing left for us to do is implement a callback in our live_view to catch any diffs happening on the topic we are tracking.
 The following function will do the trick:

 ```elixir
 ...